Public Spaces Protection Orders

 In Gloucester, Fixed Penalty Notices of up to £80 can be served to people who breach a PSPO.
 If a prosecution takes place, the fine can be up to £1,000 and also involves attendance at court.

-Gloucester City Council introduced it's first PSPOs in 2018 and these were reviewed most recently in 2021.
+Gloucester City Council introduced it's first PSPOs in 2018 and these were reviewed in 2021 and most recently in 2024.
 Please read 'Useful Information on PSPOs' below for more information.

 All of the Public Spaces Protection Orders that are currently in place in Gloucester are listed on this page: